meteor/meteor/docs/client/basic/sections/templates.md

 <h3 class="api-title" id="defining-templates">Defining Templates in HTML</h3>

-Templates are defined in '.html' files that can be located anywhere in your Meteor project folder except the `server`, `public`, and `private` directories.
+Templates are defined in `.html` files that can be located anywhere in your Meteor project folder except the `server`, `public`, and `private` directories.

-Each HTML file can have any number of three types of top-level elements:
+Each `.html` file can contain any number of the following top-level elements:
 `<head>`, `<body>`, or `<template>`.
 Code in the `<head>` and `<body>` tags is appended to that section of the HTML page, and code inside `<template>` tags can be included using `{{dstache}}> templateName}}`, as shown in the example below.
-Templates can be included more than once - one of the main purposes of templates is to reduce view code duplication.
+Templates can be included more than once &mdash; one of the main purposes of templates is to avoid writing the same HTML multiple times by hand.

 ```
 <!-- add code to the <head> of the page -->